I believe that theatre can be faith affirming. Whole heartedly!

 This last set of plays at NPP was a "faith affirming" cycle.
 I'll be honest - I did not feel the Spirit.
 (Actually, I felt the Spirit leave me during one of the plays.
 Does that count?)
 My faith was not affirmed.
 However, the plays were all religious in some way.
 Does religious = faith affirming in this setting?
 Who decides what's faith affirming?
 Why them?
 Why am I supposed to feel the Spirit in the ways that this person/these people are deciding?
 What if I don't?
 Why not just do a cycle of religious plays and let them be faith affirming if they need to be for certain individuals?

 You can't force someone to feel the Spirit, and yet that's what the purpose of this cycle was, and what most of these plays were trying to do by being "faith affirming."
+I understand the importance of doing uplifting theatre and I try myself to create uplifting theatre.
+However, uplifting is different from faith affirming.

 1 comment: